Start Now: Even Small Steps Count.

 You don’t gain clarity by thinking about something over and over again, the same way you don’t learn how to do something just by reading about it.

 You gain clarity by diving in and doing things imperfectly.
+Then, you adjust as you go.

-This creates momentum.
 Sadly, waiting around for a sudden spark does not.

 You Don’t Need Motivation.

-It shows up when it wants to, and disappears just as quickly.
+It’s inconsistent because it shows up when it wants to, and disappears just as quickly.

-Movement and discipline are different.
+Action and discipline are different.

 Final Thought